TykTechnologies/tyk-dashboard-languages/README.md

     },
     ...

-Each element in the languages section must match the prefix of the JSON file you have added, you can set the default load langauge by setting the `default_lang` attribute.
+Each element in the languages section must match the prefix of the JSON file you have added, you can set the default load language by setting the `default_lang` attribute.

-You will need to restart, and reload your dashbaord interface for the changes to take effect.
+You will need to restart, and reload your dashboard interface for the changes to take effect.